Alcatraz Island is a small island in San Francisco Bay, California, USA.

-Having a face to each personality adds that extra zip to the narration.
+You will be shown a photograph of each man in one of the first prison cells, with a short biography, and having a face to each personality adds that extra zip to the narration.

-This audio tour also covers escape attempts, the Battle of ’46, food riots at the jail, how the prisoners survived solitary confinement etc.
+This audio tour also covers escape attempts, the Battle of ’46, food riots at the jail, how the prisoners survived solitary confinement, etc.

 You can check out a sample of the Alcatraz Cellhouse audio tour here.